Please note that Covid-19 safety protocols are in place at Mind and Body Works in accordance with HSE guidelines.

 Andrew has years of experience, working with adult clients experiencing a wide range of issues, life crises and challenges, including abuse, anxiety, depression, relationship issues, etc., [read more]

 Andrew also has interest, experience and training in:

-- Gender identity or dysphoria (trained with Pink Therapy, London) - facilitating exploration; providing informed support through transition; working with issues around self-acceptance, bullying, internalised or external transphobia; [read more]
+- Gender identity or dysphoria (trained with Pink Therapy, London) - facilitating exploration; providing informed, affirming support through transition; working with issues around self-acceptance, bullying, internalised or external transphobia; [read more]

 - Sexual orientation – affirmative approach; facilitating exploration; working with issues around self-acceptance, bullying, internalised or external homophobia or biphobia; [read more]